| 1 | Ethiopian mountain adder |

 Maximum length: 38.7cm.

 Hypnale nepa is recognisable by its upwards-tilted snout, and splits its time between the ground and branches.
 Sri Lanka actually has 3 hump-nosed pitviper species, but the other two are more common in the lowlands.
-Hypnale nepa is the king of the forested mountainous interior, and all the winding hiking trails that run through it.
+Hypnale nepa is the king of Sri Lanka’s forested mountainous interior, and all the winding hiking trails that run through it.

-Sri Lanka has over 40 endemic snake species, and no matter how much humanity thinks they’re in control, nature will always bite back occasionally.
+Sri Lanka has over 40 endemic snake species, and no matter how much humanity thinks it’s in control, nature will always bite back occasionally.
 Hypnale nepa is unpredictable, as it may flee at high speeds, but could stay put on a hiking path for hours.